hliu12/nmfta-code-for-good/README.md

 ```

 ### Passlist.py
 This script passlists known good IP addresses for a day.
 It takes in a text file of IP addresses on the command line (each IP must be on a new line), reads in the IP addresses, clears the current passlist, and passlists all IP addresses from the given file.
+It is attended to run once every day so that the passlist is updated, ensuring that only trusted users have guaranteed access.
 The functionality of the script may be tested by running:
 ```bash
 python3 passlist.py [filename]
 ```

 ### Shodan.py
 This script searches a given IP on the Shodan search engine through the Shodan API.
 Through this it analyzes which ports are open and determines whether the given IP is a VPN.
 If it is, it returns a boolean of true, and will be blocklisted through Bouncer.
 The functionality of the script may be tested by running:
 ```bash
 python3 Shodan.py